alan-turing-institute/alexa-room-finder/docs/azure-ad-authentication.md

 If you want to see Azure's OpenID metadata, you can find it here:  "https://login.microsoftonline.com/common/v2.0/.well-known/openid-configuration"

-### I need user identification for my app *and* acess to the Graph API: Using the 2.0 endpoint, OpenID Connect, and OAuth2 Authorisation Code Grant
+### I need user identification for my app *and* access to the Graph API: Using the 2.0 endpoint, OpenID Connect, and OAuth2 Authorisation Code Grant

 If you want all of the above, follow this section.
 We'll get both an [ID token](https://docs.microsoft.com/en-us/azure/active-directory/develop/active-directory-v2-tokens) and an access token to use for API requests.